stream-labs/obs-studio-node/README.md

 # OBS Studio for Node.Js
-`obs-studio-node` is a Node.Js compatible wrapper around [https://github.com/stream-labs/obs-studio](OBS Studio).
-It works by wrapping libOBS inside a secondary process that is talked to using [https://github.com/stream-labs/lib-streamlabs-ipc](lib-streamlabs-ipc), which results in better stability and performance.
+`obs-studio-node` is a Node.Js compatible wrapper around [OBS Studio](https://github.com/stream-labs/obs-studio).
+It works by wrapping libOBS inside a secondary process that is talked to using [lib-streamlabs-ipc](https://github.com/stream-labs/lib-streamlabs-ipc), which results in better stability and performance.

 The goal of the project is to provide a fully featured working Node.Js and electron wrapper around libOBS (OBS Studio).